 If you’re looking to try this luxe ingredient in your cooking, but don’t have it or can’t find it in shops, you can easily make a quick vanilla sugar substitute with just two pantry ingredients - granulated sugar and vanilla extract.

-If you’ve also run out of vanilla extract, read on to learn more about vanilla sugar and find how to make vanilla sugar and other suitable replacements so you can start baking.
-Some of the choices will have a different flavor base, compensated by other characteristics.
+If you’ve also run out of vanilla extract, read on to learn more about vanilla sugar and how to make vanilla sugar at home or source other substitutes for vanilla sugar.

 Vanilla sugar is made up of vanilla beans and sugar.
 Some recipes combine vanilla extract and sugar, while commercial versions generally add artificial flavoring to sugar.
 The flavor is predominantly sweet because sugar is the dominant ingredient, enhanced by vanilla.